EYFS Curriculum Statement

 - Allowing children to be successful in their attempts at an activity and using effective feedback to help facilitate next steps in learning.

-- Suggesting home learning opportunities with information about what has been taught, allowing parents to build on their child’s school experiences, at home.
+- Suggesting home learning opportunities with information about what has been taught and activities completed weekly to parents, allowing parents to build on their child’s school experiences, at home.

 We recognise the changing needs and interests of our pupils and we are responsive to this, regularly developing existing topics.

-The maths curriculum is taught through daily dedicated sessions.
+The mathematics curriculum is taught through daily dedicated sessions, following the White Rose Maths scheme and using Numberblocks as additional mathematics teaching material.
 These sessions are carefully planned using concrete resources and build on prior learning and real life experiences across the theme and year.
 This starts with mastering numbers 0-5 and then progresses through to 0-10 and 0-20.
 We want our children to become confident mathematicians who can apply what they have learnt to real life experiences.

-Weekly Forest School sessions are run for children in early years; these support a range of skills and develop their social interactions.
+Weekly Forest school sessions are run for children in early years that support a range of skills and develop their social interactions.
 All seven areas of learning are encompassed within these sessions and allow all children to take risks in an unpredictable environment whilst developing leadership skills and promoting mental health and wellbeing.
-We have a dedicated space to run these sessions and the Early Years setting has a trained ‘Forest Schools’ teacher.
+We have a dedicated space to run these sessions and the early years setting has trained ‘Forest Schools’ teachers.

 Children have developed a wider sense of the world around them and can draw on these experiences during interactions with others and link this to new learning.